lailasamsia/Loan-Approval-Prediction/README.md

 ## Project Overview
 This project to determine the loan approval based on personal information and loan history that has been done.
+Performing comprehensive EDA on Loan Approval Prediction dataset to understand important variables, handled missing values, outliers, and ensembled machine learning models to predict applicant's loan approval.
+The best model to this project is random forest with ROC/AUC evaluation matrix.

 <br><br>
 I will predict whether the loan can be approved or not and compare it to the actual status of the loan.